Cofio17/Cover-Letter/README.md

 Filip Orčić
 Branka Bajića 14, 21000 Novi Sad, Srbija | +381605572600 | filiporcic@gmail.com
-Novi Sad, 22.9.2024.
+Novi Sad, 13.1.2025
-Subject: Application for JavaScript Developer
+Subject: Application for React Developer

 I am writing to express my strong interest in the Junior JavaScript Developer position.
 With my experience and passion for programming and web application development, I am confident in my ability to make a positive contribution to your team.